-Deciding what to do about an unplanned pregnancy can be very difficult.
-It may be made even more difficult by so-called "crisis pregnancy centers."
+Deciding what to do about an unplanned pregnancy can be very complicated.
+It may be made even more so by so-called "crisis pregnancy centers."
 These are fake clinics run by people who are anti-abortion.
 They have a history of giving women wrong, biased information to scare them into not having abortions.

 - may not give you complete and correct information about all your options — abortion, adoption, and parenting

 - may try to frighten you with misleading films and pictures to keep you from choosing abortion

 - may lie to you about the medical and emotional effects of abortion

 - may tell you that you are not pregnant even if you are.
 This may fool you into continuing your pregnancy without knowing it.
 If your decision is delayed, it could make abortion more risky.
 It could also keep you from getting early prenatal care.

 - may discourage you from using certain methods of birth control that are very safe and effective